SAP-samples/teched2022-DT261/exercises/ex1/README.md

 In this exercise, you will enable Data Ingestion for Industry Cloud solutions (DI).
 It is used as an integration point to SAP S/4HANA.

 > **Warning**
-> The content of this exercise is up-to-date as of TechEd 2022.
+> The content of this exercise is up-to-date as of SAP TechEd Hands-On Lab 2022.
 Please go to the official [SAP Data Ingestion for Industry Cloud documentation](https://help.sap.com/docs/DI_ICS/925366f331c54ee88e2b61ddae0be9fc/88da41cc955e49f1b7080e882bae36d4.html?locale=en-US) for the most recent version.

 ## Assign entitlements for Data Ingestion for Industry Cloud Solutions.

 > **Note**
-> During your TechEd Hands-On, you will be provided with a Subaccount with pre-assigned entitlements.
+> During your SAP TechEd Hands-On Lab, you will be provided with a Subaccount with pre-assigned entitlements.
 You can skip this section.

 In order to enable DI, you need to have entitlements assigned to your Subaccount.